1553008/SimpleLocation/README.md

 ## Development Environment
 * Compatible with Android 5.0 and above
-* Code mainly written in Java, some written in Kotlin.
+* Android code mainly written in Java, some written in Kotlin.
 In future, we will convert all code into Kotlin because of its advantages
+* Cloud Functions are written in NodeJs with version specified by Google Cloud Function
-* Android Studio 3.0.1.
+* Android Studio 3.0.1

 ## External Libraries and Frameworks
 * [Material Drawer by mikepenz](https://github.com/mikepenz/MaterialDrawer) - UI Library
 * [SlidingUp Panel by sothree](https://github.com/umano/AndroidSlidingUpPanel) - UI Library